DaiwikKanneedi/pickle_website/README.md

 # pickle_website
- this is a personal project given by a friend
+ This is a personal project given by a friend for his family business which is newly started

+ This is a E-commerse website